micahtilton/hacc-askus/README.md

 if the question cant be answered based ONLY on the context above, say "I'm sorry, I don't have the answer to that."
 ```
-- No prompt is perfect but this is a decent way get Hoku to respond with  information based only on the data provided in the prompt.
+- No prompt is perfect but this is a decent way to get Hoku to respond with  information based only on the data provided in the prompt.
 - Hoku's response is limited to a max of 250 tokens.
 No prompt injection could make Hoku ignore this max token limit.
 It makes it harder for attackers to receive tons of data from Hoku at once.
 - A report system was created to allow users to report Hoku's responses for inaccurate, inadequate, or possibly harmful information.
 These reports can be resolved by ITS admins which then get inserted into a curated database of questions and answers.
 When the same question is asked, Hoku uses the updated information.
 ## Managing data access
 Currently, Hoku's database consists of only publicly available information.
 However, if Hoku's knowledge is expanded to private/protected information, data privacy would be a great concern.
 Prompt injections could possibly lead to a leak of private/sensitive data.
 ### What did we do to prepare for this?
 Currently, for demonstration purposes, password login is enabled for the ITS admins.
 However, considerations were made to allow for authentication with Google.
-This will allow admins to loging via the UH login portal that supports duo factor authentication.
-Making duo factor authentication mandatory for all ITS admins on the site is a good way prevent unauthorized access.
+This will allow admins to login via the UH login portal that supports duo factor authentication.
+Making duo factor authentication mandatory for all ITS admins on the site is a good way to prevent unauthorized access.
 ### In the Future: Self Hosted LLM
 Even if prompt injections were made impossible and unauthorized data access is perfectly restricted.
 We would still have to send sensitive data over the internet to Open AI's GPT models for response generation.
 Data could possibly be intercepted, or this data could be used by OpenAI to train next generation models (it would be very important to view OpenAI's data usage policy).

 This problem could be solved by a self-hosted LLM that Manoa would run on site.
 This does have its own problems, cost being one of them.
 But at least we would know exactly how our data is managed.